Capital Gazette Keeps Working, And Publishing, After 5 Die In Newsroom Shooting

 Rob Hiaasen, 59, assistant editor/news

-John McNamara, 56, staff writer and editor for The Bowie Blade-News and The Crofton-West County Gazette
+John McNamara, 56, staff writer and editor for the Bowie Blade-News and the Crofton-West County Gazette

 Rebecca Smith, 34, sales assistant